Shakes On A Plane!

-The Reduced Shakespeare Company will perform an abridged version of the playwright’s complete works in front of passengers on the 10:20am departure from Gatwick to Verona on Wednesday.
-The play will last one hour and easyJet is hoping to set a Guinness World Record in the process for the ‘highest theatrical performance’ at 37,000ft.
+The Reduced Shakespeare Company performed an abridged version of Romeo and Juliet in front of passengers on the 10:20am departure from Gatwick to Verona.
+The play lasted one hour and representatives from Guinness World Records were on board to confirm this did indeed set the world’s record for the ‘highest theatrical performance’ as it took place at 37,000 feet.

-The live performance is part of a wider easyJet campaign to make 23 April National William Shakespeare Day.
-Heritage and culture remain one of the key drivers of tourism to the UK (Visit Britain report) and the airline has run a month long campaign to promote the best Shakespearean sites to UK visitors as well as staging free performances of the playwright’s work at check in desks.
+The live performance was part of a wider EasyJet campaign to make 23 April National William Shakespeare Day.
+Heritage and culture remain one of the key drivers of tourism to the UK (Visit Britain report) and the airline has run a month-long campaign to promote the best Shakespearean sites to UK visitors as well as staging free performances of the playwright’s work at check-in desks.

-The production will take place onboard a special edition easyJet plane complete with a ten foot image of the Bard on the fuselage.
-Three actors from the Reduced Shakespeare Company will perform at the front of the aircraft and have been rehearsing in easyJet’s Luton training centre in preparation for the unique show.
+The production took place onboard a special edition EasyJet plane complete with a ten foot image of the Bard on the fuselage.
+Three actors from the Reduced Shakespeare Company — Simon Cole, Gary Fannin, and William Meredith — performed at the front of the aircraft after rehearsing in easyJet’s Luton training centre in preparation for this unique show.

 “Our campaign to make 23 April National Shakespeare Day has run throughout April with seat back advertising on hundreds of flights, free performances at airports and information in our inflight magazine which is read by 5 million passengers a month.
 We are asking our UK passengers to sign the petition while suggesting to those from the rest of Europe that they visit the land of Shakespeare to learn more about him and see his works performed.”